Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Can an all-beef meatball still be moist?

-First, you’ll notice I never use anything except beef in my meatballs.
+First, you’ll notice I never use any other meat except beef in my meatballs.
 It’s the only way my own Italian family and my husband’s Italian family makes them too.

 And trust me, we take our meatballs seriously.